 Courses Recently Taught

 This course introduces students to major approaches to understanding both consistencies in individual behavior and differences among individuals.
-Students will learn about historical and modern approaches to the study of personality with an emphasis on empirical research.
-The course will consist of lectures, in-class activities and class discussions.
-Students will hone their skills in the areas of critical evaluation of research, written and oral communication, visual literacy and quantitative reasoning.
+Students learn about historical and modern approaches to the study of personality with an emphasis on empirical research.
+The course consists of lectures, in-class activities and class discussions.
+Students hone their skills in the areas of critical evaluation of research, written and oral communication, visual literacy and quantitative reasoning.
 This counts toward the clinical issues and health requirement for the major.
 Prerequisite: PSYC 100 or 110 or AP score of 5.
 Generally offered every other year.

-In this course students will learn the basics of research in psychology.
-Students will participate in research projects conducted across different areas of psychology, which might involve observation and interviewing, psychological tests and measures, physiological measures and computerized tasks.
-Students will learn about issues of reliability and validity in psychological research, as well as ethical issues associated with psychological research.
-Students will further develop techniques for descriptive statistical analysis of their data, and they will communicate their research findings both orally and in writing, using the writing style of the American Psychological Association.
+In this course, students learn the basics of research in psychology.
+Students participate in research projects conducted across different areas of psychology, which might involve observation and interviewing, psychological tests and measures, physiological measures and computerized tasks.
+Students learn about issues of reliability and validity in psychological research, as well as ethical issues associated with psychological research.
+Students further develop techniques for descriptive statistical analysis of their data, and they communicate their research findings both orally and in writing, using the writing style of the American Psychological Association.
 This course is designed for sophomore and junior students planning to major in psychology.
 This counts toward the foundations requirement for the major.
 Prerequisite: PSYC 100 or 110 or AP score of 5 and PSYC 200.
 Generally offered every semester.

-This is the first semester of the two part sequence required for senior psychology majors.
-Each section will have a different topic, but in every seminar students will read and discuss psychological literature, write and discuss critiques of research articles, review the literature and develop a research proposal on a topic in psychology and make a formal oral presentation to the class.
-This theoretical framework will lay the groundwork for the execution of a project in the second half of the practicum.
-This counts toward the senior capstone requirement for the major.
-Prerequisite: senior standing and psychology major.
+This is the first semester of the two-part sequence required for senior psychology majors.
+Each section has a different topic, but in every seminar, students read and discuss psychological literature, write and discuss critiques of research articles, review the literature and develop a research proposal on a topic related to the seminar's topic, and make a formal oral presentation to the class.
+This theoretical framework lays the groundwork for the execution of a project in the second half of the practicum.
+This counts toward the Senior Capstone requirement for the major.
+Senior standing and psychology major.
 Offered every fall.

-This is the second semester of the two part sequence required for senior psychology majors.
-This class features hands on experience in creating and conducting research to allow students to learn by doing.
-We will investigate the procedure of generating research from start to finish through the lens of theory learned in the first semester Senior Seminar.
-This course will strongly and equally emphasize strengthening scientific writing skills, generating research designs and quantitative reasoning and application.
-Along the way we will practice evaluating research designs and perfecting APA style.
-This course is designed to prepare you for a career in research in psychology.
-This counts toward the senior capstone requirement for the major.
-Prerequisite: senior standing, psychology major and PSYC 475.
+This is the second semester of the two-part sequence required for senior psychology majors.
+This class features hands-on experience in creating and conducting research to allow students to learn by doing.
+We investigate the procedure of generating research from start to finish through the lens of theory learned in the first semester.
+This course strongly and equally emphasizes strengthening scientific writing skills, generating research designs and quantitative reasoning and application.
+Along the way we practice evaluating research designs and perfecting APA style.
+This course is designed to prepare students for a career in research in psychology.
+This counts toward the Senior Capstone requirement for the major.
+Prerequisite: PSYC 475.
+Senior standing, psychology major.
 Offered every spring

 Individual study in psychology allows students the opportunity to pursue research on a topic of special interest.
 The course is designed in consultation with a faculty mentor.
-The level of credit can range from 0.25 to 0.5 unit of credit and students may take more than one semester of individual study.
+The level of credit can range from 0.25 to 0.5 unit, and students may take more than one semester of individual study.
 Typically, only juniors or seniors may pursue this option.
 To enroll, a student must first identify a member of the psychology department who is willing to mentor the project.
 The student must give the department chair a written description of the project, including the nature of the proposed work and a list of references.
-The project should include reading and reviewing scientific literature and will likely entail a research project in which original data are collected.
+The project should include reading and reviewing scientific literature and likely entail a research project in which original data are collected.
 The student and faculty member are expected to meet, on average, once a week.
-The final project will likely be a paper written in the style of the American Psychological Association.
-Additional assignments may be required as well, including a public presentation.
-The amount of work required for the individual study should approximate that required of other 300-level psychology courses.
-It is possible for students to pursue a group project but more work will be expected for the completed project and each student will write her or his own individual paper.
-Because students must enroll for individual studies by the end of the seventh class day of each semester, they should begin discussion of the proposed individual study preferably the semester before, so that there is time to devise the proposal and seek departmental approval before the registrar’s deadline.
+The final project likely a paper written in the style of the American Psychological Association.
+Additional assignments may be required, including a public presentation.
+The amount of work required for the individual study should approximate that required of other 400-level psychology courses.
+It is possible for students to pursue a group project, but more work is expected for the completed project and each student writes her or his own individual paper.
+Because students must enroll for individual studies by the end of the seventh class day of each semester, they should begin discussion of the proposed individual study by the semester before, so that there is time to devise the proposal and seek departmental approval.